Everything You Need to Know About Mushrooms

 White mushrooms are the most popular mushrooms in Ontario.
 They have an earthy flavour that intensifies with cooking.
 The colour of these mushrooms varies from bright white to a darker off-white colour.
-White mushrooms are available in three different sizes: small “buttons”, medium and large “jumbo”.
+White mushrooms are available in three different sizes: small “buttons”, medium sized or large “jumbo”.

 Cremini “Brown” Mushrooms:

-Cremini mushrooms are similar to the white mushroom in shape and size, but are firmer in texture.
+Cremini mushrooms are like the white mushroom in shape and size, but are firmer in texture.
 They have a meaty, earthy flavour that is more intense than white mushrooms.
-These mushrooms have a dark cap that ranges from a light tan to rich brown colour.
+These mushrooms have a dark cap that ranges from a light tan to a rich brown colour.

 Best Cooking Methods: Serve in soups, salads and entrées, or enjoyed raw.
 These are a great substitute for white mushrooms.

-Portabellas are actually fully grown cremini mushrooms.
-They have less moisture than cremini mushrooms, making them meatier in texture with a strong earthy flavour.
+Portabellas are a fully grown cremini mushrooms.
+They have less moisture than cremini mushrooms, making them meatier in texture with a strong, earthy flavour.
 These big mushrooms have a large light-tan coloured cap, and exposed gills.
 Portabellas are the largest of all domestic mushrooms.